khadas/khadas_docs/linux/source/vim1/WiringPi.md

 ### Serial

-Please confirm the node name for Serial before using
+Please confirm the node name for Serial before using.

 ```
 PIN15 <---> RX